-CubeMaster software from SCACO Redefining SKU characteristics to achieve improved optimisation outcomes.
-In Australia, Distribution Centre automation experts are developing deep expertise in conceiving innovative software configuration possibilities within SCACO’s famous CubeMaster WMS Integration software for CubiScans.
-Logistics planners have worked closely with SCACO’s software programmers to redefine SKU metrics and characteristics within CubeMaster in parallel with the advance in DC automation.
+CubeMaster software from Diverseco Redefining SKU characteristics to achieve improved optimisation outcomes.
+In Australia, Distribution Centre automation experts are developing deep expertise in conceiving innovative software configuration possibilities within Diverseco’s famous CubeMaster WMS Integration software for Cubiscans.
+Logistics planners have worked closely with Diverseco’s software programmers to redefine SKU metrics and characteristics within CubeMaster in parallel with the advance in DC automation.
 The results have been impressive.

 In other words, not only can an SKU be nestable, it can also be semi-nestable.
 But these are your definitions.
 And these characteristics or definitions directly affect better logic in decision making within the WMS or WCS.

 Above: Oh my GUI!
 The CubeMaster Screen Shot

 The graphic user interface, or operator screen, above is what the Cubiscan 125 operator sees.
 Each of the rows represents a data field that can be customised by the user.
 CubeMaster is highly configurable and can include drop down menus with multiple selectable fields.
 All user-defined.
 What SKU definitions are important to you?
 These will in part be defined by the type of automation or optimisation you have in place – or are planing to invest in.